 Application Scenarios

-- Weld neck flanges: Preferred for high consequence of leak, cyclic duty, high temperature, vibration, and where QA requires RT/UT.
+- Weld neck flanges: preferred for high consequence of leak, cyclic duty, high temperature, vibration, and lines where QA requires RT/UT

-- Socket weld flanges: Sometimes used for small-bore piping where appropriate; depends on code/spec and service conditions.
+- Socket weld flanges: sometimes used for small-bore piping depending on service and code/spec

-- Slip-on flanges: Appropriate for stable utilities where the piping class allows and leakage consequence is low.
+- Slip-on flanges: appropriate for stable utilities where leakage consequence is low and the specification permits fillet-weld construction

 Factors to Consider